m-redding/ProposalEdits/final-sp-proposal.md

 }
 ```

+### Creating a timeout for enqueuing events
+TODO: cancellation token snippet

+### Failure recovery: When ordering matters
+TODO: deadlettering when failure occurs

+### Failure recovery: When ordering doesn't matter
+TODO: re-add to the queue when failure occurs

 ### Failure recovery: poison messages
+TODO: Remove this scenario and adapt it into the above
 When publishing to the Event Hub occasionally an error that is not resolved through retires may occur.
 While some may be recovered if allowed to continue retrying, others may be terminal.
 For example, a poison message that will never succeed.
 For Event Hubs, this could be the result of an event exceeding the maximum message size allowed by the Event Hubs service.
 Another could be if the application requires that an event be processed within a specific timeframe, so messages that are too old are meaningless.
 Since both of these failure indicate that the message can never be published/processed, the application will need to deal with the failure elsewhere in order to make forward progress.
 ```csharp
 // Accessing the Event Hub